 There are definitely cases where longer resumes or curriculum vitae are in order such as for professors, researchers, executives, and other highly skilled and experienced professionals.
 In fact, it is an expectation that these professionals present longer (usually 3-4 pages) curriculum vitae.
 However, these professionals should still be sensible and respectful of the hiring manager’s time.

-As a hiring manager, I have tossed many long-winded resumes of highly qualified applicants because I knew that they would not be sensible or level-headed employees.
-If they couldn’t start the process off by showing me that they value my time during the job search, what was I to expect if I hired them?
+As a hiring manager, I have tossed many long-winded resumes of highly qualified applicants.
+Ultimately, I knew that they would not be sensible or level-headed employees.
+They couldn’t start the process off by showing me that they value my time during the job search.
+So, what was I to expect if I hired them?
 I wasn’t willing to take the chance to find out.

 Only Include Sections You Need

 This advice coincides with keeping your resume short.
-Resume templates present a general outline for the average job seeker – not all elements included on the template are applicable to everyone.
-If you don’t have any relevant information to put in a specific section, simply delete the section and move to the next one.
-Don’t make up things or state that you have nothing to put in that section (which I have seen candidates do by the way).
+Resume templates present a general outline for the average job seeker.
+However, not all elements included on the template are applicable to everyone.
+If you don’t have any relevant information to put in a specific section, delete it and move to the next one.
+Don’t make up things or state that you have nothing to put in that section.

 Additionally, don’t include sections that are simply not needed on a resume.
-For instance, I once had a candidate list all the professional development conferences that she had attended over the past 10 years or so on her resume.
-This not only increased the length of her resume by about two pages, it presented extraneous information that took me more time to read.
+For instance, I once had a candidate list all the professional conferences she had attended over the past 10 years or so on her resume.
+This increased the length of her resume by about two pages.
+And it presented extraneous information that took me more time to read.

 Hiring managers do not need this type of information.
 Generally, a copy of a professional license or certification will serve this purpose.
 Attendance at a conference tells me nothing about your skills and abilities.
 However, a professional license or certification, formal education, and relevant experience speaks volumes about your ability to perform.